oracle/fusabase-android-sdk/README.md

 - Storage APIs (upload/download, metadata, listing)
 - Automatic initialization from `fusabase-config.json` via a Gradle plugin

+This Oracle Backend for Firebase Android SDK follows the Firebase design, API patterns, and rules-based authorization model.
+Its SDK interfaces are designed to mirror the Firebase SDK interfaces so developers can move across backends with minimal changes.
+This Oracle Backend for Firebase Android SDK is a distinct Oracle offering.

 ## Requirements

 - Android Gradle Plugin: 8.7.0+